slavniyteo/upgraded-octo-funicular/README.md

-in a country, would infringe one or more identifiable patents in that country that you have reason to believe are valid.
+covered work in a country, or your recipient's use of the covered work in a country, would infringe one or more identifiable patents in that country that you have reason to believe are valid.